VADv2: End-to-End Vectorized Autonomous Driving via Probabilistic Planning: Introduction

-Based on the probabilistic planning, we present VADv2, an end-to-end driving model, which takes surround-view image sequence as input in a streaming manner, transforms sensor data into token embeddings, outputs the probabilistic distribution of action, and samples one action to control the vehicle.
-Only with camera sensors, VADv2 achieves state-of-the-art closed-loop performance on the CARLA Town05 benchmark, significantly outperforming all existing methods.
-Abundant closed-loop demos are presented at \url{https://hgao-cv.github.io/VADv2}.
-VADv2 runs stably in a fully end-to-end manner, even without the rule-based wrapper.
+Based on the probabilistic planning, we present VADv2, an end-to-end driving model, which takes surround-view image sequence as input in a streaming manner, tokenizes sensor data and planning action space, outputs the probabilistic distribution of action, and samples one action to control the vehicle.
+Using only camera sensors, VADv2 achieves state-of-the-art closed-loop performance on the CARLA Town05 benchmark, significantly outperforming existing methods, and also leads the recent Bench2Drive benchmark.
+It further delivers strong planning performance on NAVSIM and our 3DGS-based benchmark. \thename runs stably in a fully end-to-end manner, even without a rule-based wrapper as a post-processing step to avoid infraction.

-Our contributions are summarized as follows: \begin{itemize} \item We propose probabilistic planning to cope with the uncertainty of planning.
-We design a probabilistic field to map from the action space to the probabilistic distribution, and learn the distribution of action from large-scale driving demonstrations. \item Based on the probabilistic planning, we present VADv2, an end-to-end driving model, which transforms sensor data into environmental token embeddings, outputs the probabilistic distribution of action, and samples one action to control the vehicle. \item In CARLA simulator, VADv2 achieves state-of-the-art closed-loop performance on Town05 benchmark.
-Closed-loop demos show it runs stably in an end-to-end manner. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=12pt] \item We propose probabilistic planning to cope with the uncertainty and non-deterministic nature of planning.
+We design a probabilistic field to map from the action space to the probabilistic distribution and learn the distribution of action from large-scale driving demonstrations. \item Based on the probabilistic planning, we present \thename, an end-to-end driving model, which tokenizes sensor data and planning action space for interaction, outputs the probabilistic distribution of action, and samples one action to control the vehicle. \item \thename achieves state-of-the-art planning performance in both closed- and open-loop settings across multiple benchmarks.
+Abundant closed-loop simulations and real-world deployment results validate its effectiveness and stability in vehicle control. \end{itemize}